ikngtty/dotfiles/knowledges.md

 `ide-elixir`, an Atom package, cannot lint.
 It uses elixir's compiler and Dialiyzer to lint, but both don't run.

-### Haskell

-Use haskell-stack.
-Use Atom with haskell-language-server (through ide-haskell-hie).

 ### JavaScript (Node.js)

 *   Linter and Formatter